The Day I Was Placed On Suicide Watch

 In May of 2018, I suffered a crash on an adventure motorcycle and tore the ACL, medial meniscus, lateral meniscus and patellar retinaculum in my left knee.
 After initial denial (I was active for two weeks post-crash, testing kayaks in Colorado and hiking in the mountains), I accepted the need for surgery and the four to five months of downtime.
 I was content despite the crash being no fault of my own.
 At 49 years of age, and a lifetime of engaging in riskier outdoor endeavors, this was my first significant injury.
 The odds had finally caught up to me, and I felt fortunate that I had made it into middle age relatively unscathed.

 Physical therapy started three days post-surgery, and all indications pointed toward a quick recovery.
 The pain was staggering at times, but it all seemed part of the deal.
-Two weeks out, the already high level of pain spiked, and I started bleeding from the patellar tendon harvest wound.
-After some inconclusive tests, the surgeon ordered an exploratory procedure for the next day, Sunday, July the 1st.
-I was still calm, and again, feeling lucky even with this complication.
-I made it so long without a hitch so some snags could be expected to even the score.
+Two weeks out, the pain spiked, and I started bleeding from the patellar tendon harvest wound.
+After some inconclusive tests, the surgeon ordered an exploratory procedure for the next day, Sunday, July 1st.
+I was still calm and feeling lucky even with this complication.
+I made it so long without a hitch, some snags could be expected to even the score.

 It was a joy to be released to the comfort of my own home; PT and recovery efforts ruled the following weeks.
 I did twelve or more hours of therapy per week and thought of almost nothing else.
 A staggering amount of appointments required my wife to drive an hour to and from town.
 She also had to do everything around the house, including feeding me and our daughter.
 I gradually improved, eventually able to wiggle into my truck and drive myself.
 After six weeks of IV antibiotics, two weeks of oral antibiotics, and two weeks of being infection-free, another procedure was required to remove scar tissue that was halting improvements in flexion.
 I rolled into surgery for the third time on September 13th, and it was arguably going to be the turning point in my progression.
 The roadblock to further mobility was about to be demolished.